ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 >
 > Features of other languages such as conditional compilation and templating simply fall out of the combination of using Lua to meta-program Terra

 Terra even claims you can implement Java-like OOP inheritance models as libraries and drop them into your program.
-It may also cure cancer, but the documentation wasn't clear.
+It may also cure cancer, the documentation wasn't clear about that part.

 > As shown in the templating example, Terra allows you to define methods on struct types but does not provide any built-in mechanism for inheritance or polymorphism.
 Instead, normal class systems can be written as libraries.
 More information is available in our PLDI Paper.
 >
 > The file lib/javalike.t has one possible implementation of a Java-like class system, while the file lib/golike.t is more similar to Google’s Go language.

 I am here to warn you, traveler, that **Terra sits on a throne of lies**.
 I was foolish.
 I was taken in by their audacious claims and fake jewels.
-It is only when I finally sat down to dine with them that I realized I was surrounded by nothing but cheap plastic and fed slightly burnt toast.
+It is only when I finally sat down to dine with them that I realized I was surrounded by nothing but cheap plastic and slightly burnt toast.

-The \[\] terra syntax problem
+The Bracket Syntax Problem

 But, wait, that means it's... the same as the array indexing operator?
 You don't mean you just put it inside like--

 What.

-WHAT?!
+**_WHAT?!_**

 You were supposed to banish the syntax demons, not summon them!